 “For years we have offered people a choice – every brand we sell has a great tasting no sugar version.
 Since 2012 our commercial strategy has focused on accelerating the growth of our no sugar options.

-“We know that millions of people love the taste of Coca-Cola and have been working to refine the recipe of Coca-Cola Zero to match the taste of the original, but without sugar.
-It’s the biggest investment we’ve made in a new product launch for a decade and will give people the great taste of Coca-Cola Classic but without the sugar,” he added.
+“We know that millions of people love the taste of Coca-Cola, so Coca-Cola European Partners (CCEP) have been working to refine the recipe of Coca-Cola Zero to match the taste of the original, but without sugar.
+It’s the biggest investment the Coca-Cola system has made in a new product launch for a decade and will give people the great taste of Coca-Cola Classic but without the sugar,” he added.

-Today’s announcement is the latest in a series of actions from Coca-Cola Great Britain and is part of a £30 million investment in developing and improving the drinks offered to promote moderation and choice, and help people reduce their sugar and calorie intake.
+Today’s announcement is the latest in a series of actions from the Coca-Cola system and is part of a £30 million investment in developing and improving the drinks offered to promote moderation and choice, and help people reduce their sugar and calorie intake.
 These actions include changing recipes, introducing smaller portion sizes and investing more money in marketing our no sugar drink options.